Sato-Tate groups of abelian threefolds: Statistics on Sato--Tate distributions

 To compute the average of $F$ over $G$ we can either use the Weyl integration formula~~\cite{We46} or the Weyl character formula \cite[\S 24]{FH91} (see \S\ref{section: NU3} for a third approach to this problem).

-In order to apply the Weyl integration formula, we may express $F$ in terms of the eigenangles $\theta_1,\theta_2,\theta_3$ of an element of $G$.
+In order to apply the Weyl integration formula, we may express $F$ in terms of the eigen\-angles $\theta_1,\theta_2,\theta_3$ of an element of $G$.
 The measures $\mu$ that we need are listed below in terms of the eigenangles $\theta_i$.

 In each case we are embedding these groups (or products of them) in $\USp(6)$ as elements with three conjugate pairs of eigenvalues $e^{\pm i\theta_1},e^{\pm i\theta_2},e^{\pm i\theta_3}$.
 In the case of diagonally embedded groups, some or all of the $\theta_i$ may coincide; in the case of $G=\Unitary(1)_3$, for example, we have $\theta_1=\theta_2=\theta_3$ and simply integrate $F$ against the measure for $\Unitary(1)$.
 In the more complicated cases, however, computing the resulting integrals becomes quite burdensome in practice.
 There is however a more algorithmic approach to compute these integrals.
 Let $T\simeq \Unitary(1)^r$ denote a maximal torus in $G$, $\Phi$ the set of roots of the semisimple part of $\Lie(G)$, and $W$ the Weyl group of $G$.
 By abuse of notation, we may regard each $\alpha\in \Phi$ as a function on $\Unitary(1)^r$, and therefore there exist integers $e_i(\alpha)$ such that $\alpha(\bt)=\prod_i t_i^{e_i(\alpha)}$ for $\bt=(t_1,\dots,t_r)\in \Unitary(1)^r$.
 The Weyl integration formula establishes that the average of $F$ over $G$ is